EdD in Higher Education and Social Change

 • Uses maxims, or broad principles, and also adapts the maxims to situations (which is the first step in creating new theories and new practices).

-And also: Chapter 5, Cases and Stories of Transformative Action Research.
+For further discussion, go to: Chapter 5, Cases and Stories of Transformative Action Research.
 Bilorusky, J. Routledge Press, 2021.

 Orientation to the EdD Program